alstjgg/TIL/Yet Another Text Captcha Solver A Generative Adversarial network Based Approach.md

 ### 2. Preprocessing
 -> Preprocess captcha image to remove security features and standardize the font style
-- Pix2Pix(GAN Áß ÇÏ³ª) : Trained from synthetic captchas for which clean captchas are given(images without security features)
+- Pix2Pix(GAN ì¤‘ í•˜ë‚˜) : Trained from synthetic captchas for which clean captchas are given(images without security features)

 ### 3. Train Base Solver
 -> Train base solver with dataset created by generator